 Retinal Vein Occlusions & Artery Occlusions

 If you have significant retinal leakage, this can cause swelling in the macula, the center of the retina.
 Known as macular edema, this condition may be serious, as the macula controls your sharp, straight-ahead vision, enabling close-up activities like reading and driving.
-As your retinal blood loss worsens, you may experience unhealthy new blood vessel growth or even permanent vision loss.
+As blood loss within the retina gets worse, irregular blood vessels may grow, and permanent vision loss may develop.

-With retinal artery and vein occlusions, there are various types.
-These depend on the specific artery or vein and its location in the retina.
+There are various types of retinal artery and vein occlusions, dependent on the specific artery or vein affected and its placement within the retina.

-A central retinal artery occlusion (CRAO), also known as eye stroke, is a serious condition.
-While its main symptom is sudden, painless vision loss, there may be blind spots, distorted vision, and peripheral vision loss.
-CRAOs may prevent retinal blood flow and cause severe vision loss.
+Referred to as “eye stroke,” a central retinal artery occlusion (CRAO) is a critical condition.
+While its main symptom is sudden, painless vision loss, there may be blind spots, distorted vision, and peripheral (side) loss of vision.
+The development of CRAOs can impede retinal blood flow, leading to severe vision loss.
+CRAO incidence is about 1 to 2 in 100,000, and men, specifically those averaging 60-65 years, are more likely to be afflicted.

-A branch retinal vein occlusion (BRVO) is a blockage in a smaller retinal vein.
-Generally, if BRVOs occur outside of the eye's center, they cause painless, sudden vision loss.
+A BRVO is a blockage in a smaller retinal vein.
+Generally, if they occur outside of the eye's center, they cause painless, sudden vision loss.
 They can cause blood and other fluids to leak into the retina.
 While BRVOs may have no symptoms, you may experience eye floaters, loss of peripheral vision, and distorted or blurry central vision.
 You may also have bleeding in the vitreous, the clear, jelly-like gel that makes up most of the eye’s volume.

 Should a blockage develop in the main retinal vein, this is known as a central retinal vein occlusion (CRVO).
 A serious condition, CRVOs can cause structural damage to the veins, leading to retinal bleeding and fluid leakage.
 To compensate, your eyes develop new, fragile veins, but they’re prone to bleeding and leaking and may cause floaters.